MrQuantum1915/Twitter-X-Clone/README.md

 ## Features
 - Responsive layout with sticky navigation bar
 - Sidebar, feed, and post area styled to mimic Twitter's look and feel
-- Custom color theme (Twitter blue) via Tailwind configuration
+- Custom color theme (Twitter blue) via Tailwind configuration and Color effects of like, reply, repost buttons, etc.
 - SVG icons and images managed in the `/assets` folder
 - Reusable post container styles using Tailwind's `@apply` and custom classes
 - Flexbox-based layouts for precise alignment